OpenIndiana/oi-docs/docs/release-notes/latest-changes.md

 Date       | Change
 ---------  | -------------
+2020-01-11 | GNU TLS v2 was obsoleted.
+All components now use GNU TLS 3.
 2019-12-19 | net-snmp was updated to ABI-incompatible version 5.8.
 All dependent applications should be rebuilt.
 2019-12-17 | OpenSSH was updated to 8.1p1
 2019-11-24 | PostgreSQL 9.4 was removed as it's reaching EOL.
 Dependent components were switched to PostgreSQL 9.5 libraries.
 This version is now the default one used by oi-userland.